hachyderm/community/community.hachyderm.io/content/en/docs/_index.md

     weight: 20
 ---

-FIXME - see if the FAQ order makes sense and/or would benefit from a TOC

 ## Welcome to Hachyderm!

 Here we are trying to build a curated network of respectful professionals in the tech industry around the globe.
 Welcome anyone who follows the rules and needs a safe home or fresh start.